stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 quality checks on your code, including the official [linter](https://github.com/golang/lint).
 The Go plugins for text editors and IDEs often support the Go Meta Linter.
-The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process.
-You should also add the Meta Linter to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.
+The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process, and _vim-go_ has features to set up and use the Meta Linter.
+You should also add the Meta
+Linter to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.